Metal Ligaen: League format

 The league consists of 9 teams.
 The latest expansion was in 2014, when Gentofte Stars joined the league after being relegated in 1999.
 The league format has changed many times.
 The current structure was implemented in the 2011–12 season.
-Often it is changed depending on how many teams that are represented in the league.
-There has never been more than 10 teams in the Danish ice hockey league, making it fairly small structured league compared to other leagues in Europe.
+Often it is changed depending on how many teams are represented in the league.
+There has never been more than 10 teams in the Danish ice hockey league, making it a fairly small league compared to other leagues in Europe.

-The Danish hockey league is structured so that every team meet 5 times, making the seasons after 2014, 45 games long.
+The Danish hockey league is structured so that the teams meet five times, making the seasons after 2014 45 games long.
 The season typically starts in September and ends in February.
-The top 8 teams of the regular season makes the playoffs.
-First place gets to pick who they want to play in the quarterfinals. second place pick next and so on.
-The Metal Ligaen playoffs consists of 3 rounds: quarterfinals, semifinals and the finals.
+The top eight teams of the regular season make the playoffs.
+First place gets to pick who they want to play in the quarterfinals. second place picks next and so on.
+The Metal Ligaen playoffs consists of three rounds: quarterfinals, semifinals, and the finals.
 The winner will raise The Prince Henrik's Cup.

-As of the 2017/18 Metal Ligaen expansion, the Metal Ligaen regular season was extended from 45 games to a historic 50 games.
+As of the 2017–18 Metal Ligaen expansion, the Metal Ligaen regular season was extended from 45 games to a historic 50 games.
 The playoff format was also changed, where previously the top 8 teams made the playoffs.
-Now the top 6 teams advanced directly to the Quarterfinals and teams ranking from 7 to 10 would play for the last two wildcard spots.
+Now the top 6 teams advanced directly to the quarter-finals and teams ranking from 7 to 10 play for the last two wildcard spots.

 Metal Cup

 The Metal Cup is a tournament held every year.
 It consists of 12 teams, where all Metal Ligaen teams are represented.
 Two teams from the 1.division are also represented.
-The top 4 teams the year before will go straight to the quarterfinals.
-The 8 other teams will by draw be divided into 4 groups each one of them with a letter from A to D. 4 teams will advance on from first round to the quarterfinals.
-In the quarterfinals the last seasons champs will play winner of group A. second-place winner of group B and so on. games in the quarterfinals and semifinals consists of two games.
+The top 4 teams the year before will go straight to the quarter-finals.
+The 8 other teams will by draw be divided into 4 groups each one of them with a letter from A to D. 4 teams will advance on from first round to the quarter-finals.
+In the quarter-finals, the last season's champions will play the winner of group A, the second-placed winner of group B and so on.
+Games in the quarter-finals and semi-finals consists of two games.
 The winner of the tournament will receive the Metal Cup.

 In 2017, the Metal Cup format was changed.
 Because of Hvidovre Fighters joining the league, the format would now only consist of teams from the Metal Ligaen and, instead of a playout format, the top 4 teams after 20 regular season games would be invited to a final four tournament.